 Lumpkin, Lauren.
 “As States Expand Vaccine Eligibility, Universities Make a Push to Inoculate All Students.”
 The Washington Post, WP Company, 26 Mar.
 2021, www.washingtonpost.com/education/2021/03/26/college-students-vaccine-pandemic/.

 The Washington Post is a reputable news source, and in this article they discuss how vaccines are being distributed amongst colleges in the US.
 This data and analysis is important because by looking into how many vaccines each school receives, we can understand how seriously they take preventing COVID.
 In our project, we can juxtapose this with similar info about prisons to see how both institutions are valuing one of the biggest preventative measures against COVID.
+See my previous note about The Washington Post.
+Again, go to their sources.
+Do that follow-up work for your final bibliography.

 Link: As states expand vaccine eligibility, universities make a push to inoculate all students